zakiyousufi/e-learning-platform/README.md

 # e-learning-platform
-- it is a demo project for practicing basik html
+- it is a demo project for practicing basic html